Marcel the Shell with Shoes On (2021 film): Plot

 Following the end of his marriage, documentary filmmaker Dean moves into an Airbnb and discovers Marcel, a one-inch-tall talking shell living in the home with his grandmother, Nana Connie, and Alan, his pet ball of lint.

 Inspired by Marcel's whimsicality, resourcefulness, and fascination with the world, Dean begins filming Marcel's daily activities, most of which consist of gathering resources from the backyard in order to support himself and Nana Connie.
-Connie is wise but she has some dementia.
+Connie is wise but has some dementia.
 She tends to her garden assisted by insects she has befriended.
 Marcel and Connie share their mutual love of 60 Minutes and Lesley Stahl.

 After Dean uploads his first video about Marcel to YouTube, it quickly becomes a cultural phenomenon.
 Marcel is both flattered and overwhelmed with his newfound popularity, lamenting that his family is not around to celebrate it with him.
 Marcel explains to Dean that there used to be an entire community of shells on the property, including Marcel's mother, father, brother, and aunt.
 The shells would take shelter in a sock drawer when the house's previous owners, Mark and Larissa, started knocking objects over while fighting.
+Following one fight, Mark accidentally packed the shells into his suitcase while moving out, leaving Marcel and Connie the only ones left on the property.

-Following one fight, Mark accidentally packs the shells into his suitcase while moving out, leaving Marcel and Connie as the only ones left on the property.
-Dean helps Marcel produce a livestream on the internet asking for help in locating his family.
+Dean helps Marcel produce a livestream on the Internet asking for help in locating his family.
 The livestream gains a substantial number of viewers, but after Marcel shares his location with viewers, the house becomes a popular area for influencers.
-Marcel becomes dismayed after realizing most of the people who saw his videos are fans, desperate to be associated with him but largely uninterested in helping him.
+Marcel becomes dismayed after realizing most of the people who saw his videos are fans desperate to be associated with him but largely uninterested in helping him.

 The constant attention to the house quickly begins to bother Marcel, who is worried about Connie's deteriorating health.
-Marcel convinces Dean to drive him around the city in search of Mark's car, but is overwhelmed to discover how large and vast the world outside his house really is.
+Marcel convinces Dean to drive him around the city in search of Mark's car but is overwhelmed to discover how large and vast the world outside his house really is.
 Realizing that the world is too big to likely discover the car on his own, a discouraged Marcel returns home to find Connie has fallen off the top of a washing machine and cracked her shell.
 Marcel tends to her wounds and grows more protective of Connie.